ambrurek/Hydroponic-system/README.md

 For any problems contact mi directly (ambruru)

 ## Installation
+After cloning repository create .env file in it and copy content of env.template to it\
+Its needed to correctly build up app\
 Use Docker compose to build app and all deps with postrges DB.
 App will be served on 8000 port by deafult.